-When calculating your bag and possession limit, please remember the following rules:
+When calculating your possession limit, please remember the following rules:

-- Any trout, salmon or grayling not immediately released is part of your bag and possession limit. - A trout, salmon or grayling may not be released if it's been held in or on a stringer, fish basket, livewell or by any other device. - Any fish that doesn't meet the size, bag or species rules for the water you're fishing must be returned to the water immediately. - You may not fish at waters that have a - specific bag or size limit if you possess fish in violation of that limit.
-For example, if the fish is two cutthroats, and you harvested three cutthroats earlier that day at another water, you can't fish at that river until you consume at least one of the cutthroats you harvested earlier.
-You may continue to fish while in possession of a full limit, but you must immediately release any additional fish you catch.
+- Any trout, salmon or grayling not immediately released is part of your possession limit. - A trout, salmon or grayling may not be released if it's been held in or on a

+- stringer, fish basket, livewell or by any other device. - Any fish that doesn't meet the size or species rules for the water you're fishing must be returned to the water immediately. - You may not fish at waters that have a specific size limit if you possess fish in - violation of that limit.
+You may continue to fish while in possession of a full limit, but you must immediately release any additional fish you catch. - The following daily limits apply statewide, except as provided in Rules for specific waters on page 22.